 Wakehurst car parking — your questions answered

-We very much appreciate the support shown by visitors and National Trust members who have continued to visit Wakehurst Place during this period of change.
+We very much appreciate the support shown by visitors and National Trust members who have continued to visit Wakehurst during this period of change.

 Why we have introduced parking charges

-Parking charges at Wakehurst were introduced in April 2014 in order to secure a sustainable future for the Gardens.
+Parking charges at Wakehurst were introduced in April 2014 in order to secure a sustainable future for the gardens.

 Wakehurst is owned by the National Trust and Kew has maintained the gardens and woodlands through a lease since 1965.
 An endowment left to the National Trust contributes £80,000 a year to Wakehurst but, despite income from commercial activities contributing £750,000, Kew is still left with an annual deficit of £1.4 million, which is not sustainable.

-The new charging model allows Kew to directly link its income to the number of visitors.
+The charging model allows Kew to directly link its income to the number of visitors.
 This, in turn, will enable us to invest in the long-term future of the landscape and visitor offer.